 Preparation equals confidence.
 As both a writer and a business owner, you do need to radiate confidence at all times.

-Your first clients should feel as if they are your fiftieth clients.
-It’s important to give them confidence in your abilities and reassurance that you’re operating a professional health writing service – one that can deliver exactly what they are asking of you.
+Your new clients should feel as if they are your fiftieth clients.
+It’s important to give clients confidence in your abilities and reassurance that you’re operating a professional health writing service – one that can deliver exactly what they are asking of you.
 This is not ‘faking it until you make it’.
 This is about being confident and prepared.

 If you are prepared and confident, your projects are more likely to run smoothly.
 Your clients will be more likely to have a positive experience working with you, recommend you to others, give you a positive testimonial and hire you again.

-This means that before you start to look for work, you should consider being ready to go with the following elements of your business:
+This means that before you start to look for work, you should consider being prepared with the following important elements of your business:

 - Processes and workflows – including how you work most effectively – even down to little details like letting clients know that you prefer feedback sent via the track changes functionality in Word (believe me, this can make or break hours of your time!)